Polymer/old-docs-site/app/3.0/start/toolbox/deploy.md

 You can serve different builds of your app to browsers with different capabilities.
 The Polymer Starter Kit is configured to create three builds:

-* `esm-bundled`: A bundled, minified build with a service worker.
-ES6 code is served as-is.
-This build is for browsers that can handle ES6 modules and dynamic imports.
+* `esm-bundled`: JavaScript code is served without compilation as ES modules.

-* `es6-bundled`: A bundled, minified build with a service worker.
-ES6 modules are compiled to AMD modules.
+* `es6-bundled`: JavaScript code is compiled to ES2015 and uses AMD modules.

-* `es5-bundled`: A bundled, minified build with a service worker.
-ES6 code is compiled to ES5 for older browsers.
+* `es5-bundled`: JavaScript code is compiled to ES5 and uses AMD modules.

 In this step, you'll deploy `es6-bundled`.
-Builds are configured in the `builds` object in `polymer.json`, a configuration file in the root project folder:
+Builds are configured in the `builds` object in `polymer.json`, a configuration file in the top-level project folder:

 polymer.json { .caption}